|“Where everybody knows your name” – Cheers|

 When it comes to marketing and sales and the Internet, most small and local businesses don’t know where to start.
 Twenty years after the Internet began going mainstream and many businesses still struggle to identify how to make money online.
 Even businesses that were started in this era are still throwing money away on strategies that promise riches, but instead turn into black holes of expenses.
 It doesn’t matter if it’s online advertising, a Facebook strategy, or perpetual search engine optimization… while there are winners, there are many more losers.

-Small businesses need to get back to their roots, to market themselves on the Internet as if it wasn't the Internet.
+Small businesses need to get back to their roots, to market themselves on the Internet as if it wasn’t the Internet.
 They need to practice availability, progressive influence, and engagement with their existing customers.
-They need to build a foundation for local online success.
+They need to build a foundation for local online success, especially as the web turns to a mobile-first digital strategy.

 - 45% of all mobile searches are goal-oriented and conducted to help make a decision